 If you’re seeking the simplest way to tap into the impact investing trend, you might buy a socially responsible ETF.

-But, if you want in depth investment management, low fees, and the opportunity to invest with your own values, then an impact investing robo-advisor might be for you.
 A few digital investment advisors focus solely on socially responsible investing, while others include impact investing within their menu of available funds.

 The M1 finance app is a perfect solution if you’re seeking to craft your own portfolio and leave the management to the pros.
 M1 uses a “pie” portfolio model, with each fund, stock, or specific type of asset as one piece of the pie.
 You choose the percentage to invest in each asset and M1 Finance does the rest.
-If you’re a socially conscious investor, then populate one piece or more of your investment pie with impact investing ETFs or socially conscious companies.
+If you’re a socially conscious investor, then populate one piece or more of your investment pie with socially responsible ETFs or socially conscious companies.

 As and added bonus, M1 Finance is free.
 Yes, that’s right, no management fees!